OCA/edi-framework/edi_core_oca/readme/CONFIGURE.md

 - (2) **EDI User**: more conscious EDI user that might sometimes need to debug things a bit further and thus needs access to related queue jobs.

 - (3) **EDI Manager**: full configuration access.

-## Component definition

-The component usage must be defined like edi.{direction}.{kind}.{code}
-where:

-- direction is output or input
-- kind can be: generate, send, check, process, receive
-- code is the {backend type code} or {backend type code}.{exchange type code}

 ## User EDI generation